pfspence/ble-hack-lab/index.md

 ## Tips for this lab

 :warning: BLE devices are finicky.
 You may encounter errors when following this lab.
 Here are some helpful tips:
 1. Don't be afraid to retry commands multiple times if you get an error.
-You may also see error messages when in fact the command was successful.
+You will also see error messages when in fact the command was successful.
 2. Remove and re insert the Bluetooth dongle.
 3. Power cycle the BLE CTF device.

-## Gatt Server
+## Tools

+We can use a few different tools to solve some BLE CTF Infinity challenges.

-## hciconfig
+- hciconfig
+- bettercap
+- gatttool
+- bleah

+### Hciconfig

 You can view BLE interfaces on you system by using the `hciconfig` command.
 You should see at least one interface.

 <img src="images/hciconfig.png" />

-## Bettercap
+### Bettercap

 We need to discover the address of our target BLE device.
 There are many tools that can accomplish this.
 We will use <a href="https://bettercap.org">bettercap</a> in the command line.